jeremydosborn/flask-pass0/readme.md

 # Flask-Pass0

 Alpha software.
-Passwordless authentication for Flask using magic links.
+Passwordless authentication for Flask.

 ## What It Does